frees-io/freestyle/docs/src/main/tut/docs/parallelism/README.md

 # Parallel interpretation

-Interpreters for operations that are executed in parallel should target a type for which there is a monad instance that supports parallelism.
+Handlers for operations that are executed in parallel should target a type for which there is a monad instance that supports parallelism.
 Freestyle ships with ready to use instances for `scala.concurrent.Future` and contains extension modules for [`monix.eval.Task`](https://monix.io/docs/2x/eval/task.html) and [`akka actors`](http://akka.io/) (WIP)

 To enable these instances and support parallelism you need to explicitly import: